Our Verdict

 No. The PRGR HS-130A is completely standalone.
 It has a built-in LCD screen that displays your data instantly after each swing.
 No phone, no app, no WiFi, no Bluetooth, no subscription.
 It runs on 4 AAA batteries that last for months of regular use.

-For speed metrics, the PRGR is remarkably accurate.
-Club speed and ball speed readings are consistently within 1–2 mph of TrackMan and Foresight GC3 reference units.
-Distance estimates are less precise — typically within 2–4 yards on irons but can vary more on driver — because the PRGR calculates distance from ball speed alone without measuring launch angle or spin.
+For speed metrics, the PRGR has an excellent reputation.
+Community comparisons and independent user reports consistently put club speed and ball speed within 1–2 mph of professional-grade radar units.
+Distance estimates are less precise because the PRGR calculates carry from ball speed alone without measuring launch angle or spin — iron distances are generally reasonable, while driver carry can vary more.

 No. The PRGR measures five metrics: club head speed, ball speed, smash factor, carry distance, and total distance.
 It does not measure spin rate, launch angle, spin axis, shot shape, or club path.
 If you need spin data, consider the Rapsodo MLM2Pro ($699) or Garmin R10 ($599) instead.